-The expertise which Hydro-GIS Ltd has gained through flood catastrophe modelling is ideally suited to undertaking reviews and audits of flood catastrophe models for the solvency 2 requirements.
+The expertise we have developed make us ideally suited to undertaking reviews and audits of flood catastrophe models.
 Commercial cat modelling software often has extensive documentation on how to apply the software but very little information on how the hazard component of the model has been developed.
 All too often a modelling company will claim how their model is better than others purely on the use of a higher resolution DTM, when in reality the routines used for generating flood events can be very poor.

 Particularly important model assumptions are often not explained in the documentation.
 For example, the first RMS UK flood cat model had a significant step increase in losses as event return periods increased.
 Without a knowledge of the model development this was difficult to understand.
 The change could however be directly attributed to how flood defence failure was simulated in the model with a simple routine removing all defences as the predicted river flows for effected rivers exceeded the 100-year return period, which gave a vast increase in flood extents.

 Talk to us today and discover how Hydro-GIS can help with your project

 Dr Harvey Rodda, our Director of Hydrology, is an Associate Professor at University College London and provides a module on the flood hazard as part of the MSc in Geophysical Hazards and Certificate in Natural Hazards for Insurers course.
 Download the course brochure for more details: